Python Security Guide

 alert_team()

-• Skip critical threat checks
+• Skip critical threat validation checks

 • Execute wrong incident response procedures

-• Fail to trigger essential alerts
+• Fail to trigger essential security alerts

 Comments and Documentation